themosis/documentation/contributing.md

 For each of these repositories, you can accordingly report any issues you may found or provide pull requests.

 We also need help on the documentation.
-If you see grammar typos or think the docs are lacking of explanation or examples, feel free to complete it:
+If you see grammar typos or think the docs are lacking some explanation or examples, feel free to complete it:

 - [themosis/documentation](https://github.com/themosis/documentation)

 Reporting issues
 ----------------

-Regarding `code` issues, please **add your code to the request** and give detailed explanations about what you're trying to achieve.
+Regarding `code` issues, please **submit your code with the request** and give **detailed explanations** about what you're trying to achieve.

 If your code is in multiple files or is more complex, **setup your own repository** so people can look at it.

 We highly encourage you to send pull requests with the bug fix.
 Make sure to work on the latest stable release and **not** the `master` branch.
+The framework version `1.3.*` has a `1.3` branch from which you have to write your pull request for.
+A pull request **must have unit tests** along your code.

 If you're unsure how to retrieve the latest (tagged) stable release, check these resources: